 The white spotted ball has been replaced by a yellow ball in modern games to make it easier for spectators to follow the game.

 Cues are used to push or strike the balls.
 Carom billiard cues are different from the other billiard cues.
-The carrom cues are shorter and lighter with smaller tip as compared with pool cues.
+The carrom cues are shorter and lighter with smaller tip as compared with best pool cues.
 They are also stiffer than normal cues to better handle the larger and heavier billiard balls.

 - The goal is to push or hit one of the white or yellow balls (cue ball) into both of the other balls.